tlackemann/hubert/README.md

 Hubert is composed of five applications, each ran from an individual container.

  1. `hubert` - The main processor; Sends updates to Cassandra container
- 2. `ml` - Machine learning algorithm; Learns from usage and sends messages to RabbitMQ for processing
+ 2. `learn` - Machine learning algorithm; Learns from usage and sends messages to RabbitMQ for processing
  3. `processor` - Processes RabbitMQ messages to alter the state of the lights
  4. `rabbitmq` - A RabbitMQ instance used for publish-subscribe
  5. `cassandra` - A Cassandra instance used for data collection